Protocol (album)

 Protocol is the début album/EP from drummer/percussionist Simon Phillips.
-It was released in 1988 on the Music for Nations label, a company which had, at one time, bands such as Metallica and Slayer.
+It was released in 1989 on the Food for Thought label.

 Of the release, Phillips calls it "a record of experimental observations" and goes on to say "It was a good feeling to have finally released my first solo CD, and although not what I had originally planned, it was a start to my solo career."
+Phillips played all instruments on the album.